joshbranham/tcp-proxy/DESIGN.md

 type ListenerConfig struct {
   ListenerAddr string // eg :5000

-  // TLS configuraition for the listener to use.
+  // TLS configuration for the listener to use.
+The values should be relative paths to certificates in PEM format.
-  Ca         string
+  CA          string
   Certificate string
   PrivateKey  string
 }

 // Individual configuration for an upstream "group"